301-js-WesamAlmasri/city_explorer_api/README.md

 ---

-Number and name of feature: #9 Database setup and table creation
+Number and name of feature: #10 Persistance of location

 Estimate of time needed to complete: 30 min

 Start time: 10:20

-Finish time:
+Finish time: 11:00

-Actual time needed to complete:
+Actual time needed to complete: 40 min

 ---